-3.5 Alterations to monitoring programmes for 2015-2016
+3.5 Alterations to monitoring programmes for 2016-2017

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, the obligations of the Act in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account:

+- the extent of information made available by previous authorities; - its relevance under the RMA; - its obligations to monitor emissions/discharges and effects under the RMA; and - to report to the regional community.

 The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

-It is proposed that for 2015-2016, the programme remains unaltered from that for 2014-2015.
+It is proposed that for 2016-2017, the programme remains unaltered from that for 2015-2016.
 A recommendation to this effect is attached to this report.